Our Trip to the National Parks in Colorado,

 Unfortunately, Trail Ridge Road was still closed due to snow.

-It opened on the Friday after we left Colorado.
+the Friday after we left Colorado.

 But we got to see beautiful sights such as this!